How to Increase Your Training Performance

 You can make your training more effective by using less lecture time and more interaction time.
 Do you know how the Learning Loop, or PDCA for short, helps to increase your training performance?

 The learning process is one of the most important processes in process improvement.
-It is also called the Shewhart or Deming cycle — Shewhart and Deming being two key figures in the development and application of quality concepts and techniques — and is often referred to as the PDCA (for “plan-do-check-act”) cycle.
+It is also called the Shewhart or Deming cycle — Shewhart and Deming being two key figures in the development and application of quality concepts and techniques — and is often referred to as the PDCA (for “plan-do-check-act”) cycle or in ISO 9001 it is called the process approach.
+It is also used in science as the discovery process (hypothesis, experiment, conclusion) and it represents the basic education or learning loop that we go through when we want to raise our awareness.

 Plan means think about your training before you start.
 Making a plan, a checklist, an outline or even sketch of what you are supposed to do will help you to think through the training that must be accomplished.
-Planning should include your learning objectives for what learning needs to occur.
+Planning should include your learning objectives for what learning needs to occur and the development of the work that needs to get done.
+Planning includes designing the PowerPoint slides, exercises, discussion questions, games, and every interaction you think you need to demonstrate the learning objectives.

 For example, a good learning objective describes what the learner will be able to do after the learning has occurred.
 The learning objectives should be expressed in a way that can be tested.
 Let’s say the subject is statistics, two learning objectives might be: 1) calculate mean, standard deviation, and range for a given set of numbers; 2) explain the characteristics of a normal distribution.